SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/iot-platform.md

 ### Device Management

-The [Device Management application](/users-guide/device-management) provides functionalities for managing and monitoring devices and enables you to control and troubleshoot devices remotely.
+The [Device Management web app](/users-guide/device-management) provides functionalities for managing and monitoring devices and enables you to control and troubleshoot devices remotely.

 The following functionalities are available in {{< product-c8y-iot >}} Edge and described in detail in these sections: